Core Investment Company- An Overview

 - Compliance with RBI

 By complying with the norms related to RBI this form of company would be established.
 Such company is formed in compliance with the norms related to RBI.
 However, the RBI has considered making a separate regulation for CIC in India.

 Such form of company is formed as an entity which assets size is more than Rs 100 Crore.

 Categories of Core Investment Company

-None of the Core Investment companies can accept deposits.
+Core Investment companies cannot accept deposits.
 This is one of the basic eligibility criteria of a Core Investment Company.
 The asset classification norms for CIC's are:-